squarism/squarism.github.io/_posts/2015-07-08-encoding-in-ruby-and-everywhere.markdown

 ## What Encoding Is

 Take this string `"\x20"`.
 It's a space character.
 If you look at `man ascii` you'll see that 20 is " " in ASCII.
 You might recognize this from `%20` in URLs.
 20 decimal is 20 in hex too.
 The `\x` bit means hex.
-It just comes out that 20 is 20 in hex.
-If I pick something higher in the codepage like `"\xC3"`, things are going to get weird.
-"\xC3" by itself isn't valid utf-8.
-And that's fine.
-Until I try to do something with it.
+URL encoding is hex too so 20 is the same 20.
+If I pick something higher in the codepage like `"\xC3"`, things are going to get weird.  "\xC3" by itself isn't valid utf-8.
+And that's fine until I try to do something with it.
 If I print it, it's nothing.
 Puts just gives me the normal newline.

 {% highlight ruby %}
 puts "\xC3"